eltonpan/zeosyn_dataset/README.md

 ## Code reproducibility

-The data can be found in `datasets/` directory:
+All data required to reproduce results in the paper can be found in `datasets/` directory:

 * [`ZEOSYN.xlsx`](/dataset/ZEOSYN.xlsx): ZeoSyn dataset
 * [`osda_descriptors.csv`](/dataset/osda_descriptors.csv): Descriptors of organic structure-directing agents